LIVE

 Which AI chatbot is the smartest?

 Claude and ChatGPT consistently score highest on reasoning benchmarks.
-Claude leads on coding tasks and instruction following, while ChatGPT excels at creative tasks and has the broadest plugin ecosystem.
+Claude Opus 4.7 leads on coding and complex instruction following with a 1M token context window.
+GPT-5.5 leads on creative tasks, multimodal input, and has the broadest plugin ecosystem.

 Which AI chatbot is free?

-All major chatbots offer free tiers: ChatGPT Free, Claude Free, Gemini Free, and Perplexity Free.
-Paid plans ($20/mo range) unlock more capable models and higher usage limits.
+All major chatbots offer free tiers: ChatGPT Free (GPT-4o-mini and limited GPT-4o), Claude Free (Sonnet, with daily message caps), Gemini Free (Flash with 1M context), and Perplexity Free (mixed underlying models).
+Paid plans land around $20/month and unlock the flagship models plus higher usage limits.

 Is ChatGPT better than Claude?

 It depends on the task.
-ChatGPT has more integrations and plugins.
-Claude is generally better at coding, reasoning, long documents, and following complex instructions.
-Both are excellent general-purpose assistants.
+ChatGPT has more integrations, plugins, custom GPTs, and a built-in image generator.
+Claude is generally better at coding, careful reasoning, long documents, and following complex multi-step instructions.
+Both are excellent general-purpose assistants and most power users keep tabs open for both.

 What is the best AI chatbot for coding?

 Claude is widely considered the best chatbot for coding, especially with Claude Code for terminal-based development.
-ChatGPT and Gemini are also strong alternatives.
+It produces cleaner code, follows project conventions more consistently, and is less likely to invent APIs that do not exist.
+ChatGPT and Gemini are strong alternatives.
+For a deep look at coding-specific tools see our best AI coding tools guide.

 Related Guides